-Μ7 Standard Operating Procedures (SOPs) SOPs must be available in the main office in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
-Examples include but are not limited to: inspections of animals and facilities; inspections of equipment, routine maintenance and cleaning, and back-up protocols; monitoring and recording of periodic ammonia readings; maintenance and management of litter; any biosecurity protocols (e.g. maintaining nets, checking rodent bait, etc.); maintenance and testing of auxiliary power supply (if applicable); maintenance and testing of alarm systems (if applicable); maintenance and testing of automatic ventilation systems (if applicable); specific SOPs for poults; exterior access SOPs (where applicable); handling/ loading &amp; transportation SOPs; and any additional procedures to maintain compliance with any applicable local, state, and federal regulations. ☐ Yes ☐ No ☐ N/A /10 M8 Emergency Response Plan An Emergency Response Plan must be available at the main office.
-This plan must include: Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by responsible personnel in the event of severe events/ emergencies such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
+M 7 Standard Operating Procedures (SOPs) SOPs must be available in the main office in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
+Examples include but are not limited to: inspections of animals and facilities; inspections of equipment, routine maintenance and cleaning, and back-up protocols; monitoring and recording of periodic ammonia readings; maintenance and management of litter; any biosecurity protocols (e.g. maintaining nets, checking rodent bait, etc.); maintenance and testing of auxiliary power supply (if applicable); maintenance and testing of alarm systems (if applicable); maintenance and testing of automatic ventilation systems (if applicable); specific SOPs for poults; exterior access SOPs (where applicable); handling/ loading & transportation SOPs; and any additional procedures to maintain compliance with any applicable local, state, and federal regulations.
+Auditor note: mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not. ☐ Yes ☐ No ☐ N/A /10 M8 Emergency Response Plan An Emergency Response Plan must be available at the main office.
+This plan must include: □ Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by responsible personnel in the event of severe events/ emergencies such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. □ Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
 This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
 Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a "telephone tree" to help ensure that all responsible parties may be contacted if necessary.
-Note: The ERP should also include emergency contact information and numbers, i.e. site address and other relevant information, contacts for fire department, local utilities, etc. ☐ Yes ☐ No ☐ N/A /10
+Note: The ERP should also include emergency contact information and numbers, i.e. site address and other relevant information, contacts for fire department, local utilities, etc. ☐ Yes☐ No☐ N/A /10